IRS Debt Currently Non-Collectible (Status 53)

 We are extremely familiar with the requests the IRS will make and know how to move the proper paperwork through the IRS system to get you the protection that Status 53 (Currently Not Collectible) provides very quickly.

-To speak with someone about your specific situation to see if you qualify to be placed into currently not collectibe status, and to receive immediate protection for any aggressive collection attempts by the IRS, please contact us today at 866-573-3755
+To speak with someone about your specific situation to see if you qualify to be placed into currently not collectible status, and to receive immediate protection for any aggressive collection attempts by the IRS, please feel comfortable contacting us so we can help!